Angioedema causes

 Medications

-Some medications may cause swelling as a side effect, even if a person is not allergic to them.
-This type of drug-induced angioedema is sometimes referred to as nonallergic angioedema.
+Some medications may cause swelling as a side effect, even if a person is not allergic to them, which is known as drug-induced nonallergic angioedema.

 Less common causes of angioedema

-In rarer cases, angioedema can be caused by genetic mutations or arise due to a malfunction of the immune system.
-There also are instances of angioedema where the specific underlying cause is not known.
+In rarer cases, angioedema can be caused by genetic mutations or an immune system malfunction.
+There are also instances of angioedema where the specific underlying cause is not known.

 Genetics